frivolta/react-boilerplate-tooling/README.md

 That's it, this project is currently under development, future features includes TypeScript integration, Trevis, Docker Support, Cypress integration, and a CI / CD pipeline.

+## Updates

+- Added support for Typescript
+- Added parallel script `npm run validate` to validate and build the app

 ## About Filippo Rivolta

 [Visit my website](https://www.rivoltafilippo.com)